 Although potholes can develop in any weather, they seem to happen more frequently during the winter months after a period of snow or ice.
-They can show up quickly and often times seem to spread like an epidemic across an otherwise smooth driveway.
-This is why it's essential to have the right materials on hand for fast repairs.
+They can show up quickly and often seem to spread across an otherwise smooth driveway.
+That's why it's essential to have the right materials on hand for fast repairs.
 The best product for pothole repair is cold mix asphalt that contains a polymer adhesive that allows for permanent repairs.

-Of course, asphalt cracks go hand-in-hand with potholes.
-This is why it's also important to have an excellent commercial quality asphalt crack filler on hand along with asphalt cold patch.
+If untreated, asphalt cracks can lead to potholes.
+That's why it's also important to have an excellent commercial quality asphalt crack filler on hand, along with asphalt cold patch.
 The product is easy to use and dries in less than an hour.
-It's as simple as pouring it directly into a crack and smoothing it.
-Leading asphalt maintenance product and equipment supply company, Asphalt Kingdom offers cold pour driveway crack filler at the lowest price.
+It's as simple as pouring filler directly into a crack and smoothing it.
+Asphalt Kingdom offers cold pour driveway crack filler at the lowest price.

-Like potholes, driveway cracks can escalate the erosion of your asphalt along with being potential tripping hazards.
-Cracks that are not filled can allow water to penetrate into the asphalt.
-When this water freezes, it expands; creating even larger cracks, as well as potholes and chuckholes.
+Like potholes, driveway cracks can escalate the erosion of your asphalt in addition to being potential tripping hazards.
+Water can penetrate into the asphalt through cracks that aren't filled.
+When this water freezes, it expands, creating even larger cracks, as well as potholes and chuckholes.
 Asphalt crack filler along with asphalt cold patch is the best way to stop the cycle of decay and deterioration.

 About Asphalt Patching

 Generally speaking, a cold asphalt filler or patch is advised for non-commercial repair jobs.
 A cold filler, such as the Cold Asphalt Patch, offers several advantages over hot asphalt filler.

 Virtually anyone can use cold patch.
 This is ideal for homeowners who prefer to do their own repair jobs.